 - a statement that the employee will get (at least) time-and-a-half payment for working on a public holiday

 - for relevant employees, an employment protection provision to apply if the employer’s business is sold or transferred, or if the employee’s work is contracted out

-- any other matters agreed on, such as trial periods or probationary arrangements
+- any other matters agreed on, such as trial periods, probationary arrangements, or availability provisions

-Some things (like rest and meal breaks, or 4 weeks’ annual holidays) do not need to be in the employment agreement but the employer must still provide them by law.
-If an employee and employer agree to better terms and conditions than minimum rights, these should be recorded in the employment agreement.
+Some things (like 4 weeks’ annual holidays) do not need to be in the employment agreement but the employer must still provide them by law.
+It is advisable to have the time of the breaks in the employment contract.
+If an employee and employer agree to better terms and conditions than minimum rights contained in the Act, these should be recorded in the employment agreement.

-Rest and meal breaks has information about paid and unpaid breaks for employees.
+The rest and meal breaks page has information about paid and unpaid breaks for employees.

-An employment agreement can contain any other terms and conditions that the employee and employer have agreed to, for example, the notice period required for resignation and termination, a trial period provision, whether the employee can be made to work on a public holiday, or an annual closedown.
+An employment agreement can contain any other terms and conditions that the employee and employer have agreed to, for example, the notice period required for resignation and termination, a trial period provision, an availability provision, whether the employee can be made to work on a public holiday, or an annual closedown.

 Employers need to think carefully about the needs of the business before they draft an employment agreement.
-For example, if there’s a possibility that they may need to cancel an employee’s shift, then the reasonable compensation for this needs to be in the employment agreement.
+For example, if there’s a possibility that they may need to cancel an employee’s shift, then the reasonable compensation and period of notice for this needs to be in the employment agreement.